 Q – Does everything need to match 100%?

-A – Your bank account in your business accounting software must mirror what is shown on your bank statements.
+A – Your bank account in your business accounting software must mirror what is shown on your bank statements, so the short answer is “yes”.
+Any mismatches should be checked to see what caused them as this could help eliminate future errors.

 Q – Why are some transactions missing?

 A – There can sometimes be a delay or ‘lag’ in transactions appearing on your bank statement.
-So if it’s a recent transaction don’t worry.
-If the transaction is older, then it probably needs investigating.
+So if it’s a recent transaction, say within the last week, don’t worry.
+If the transaction is older than that, then it probably needs investigating to find out why it hasn’t appeared.
+Other missing items could be bank fees or interest payments.

 Q – How often should I do a reconciliation?

-A – The longer you leave it between reconciliations, the bigger the job, so we would recommend a weekly reconciliation, but if you have a lot of transactions you might want to consider doing it more often, even daily.
+A – This is entirely up to you, but bear in mind that the longer you leave it between reconciliations, the bigger the job!
+If you are using accounting software that submits data to HMRC within the Making Tax Digital (MTD) programme, you should complete a reconciliation before the data is sent, but we generally recommend at least a weekly reconciliation.
+If you have a lot of transactions in your business you might want to consider doing it more often, even daily.

 Q – Can it be done online?

 A – There is nothing wrong with a manual, paper-based reconciliation, but it can be a bit tedious and does require more hard copy files!
-Most banks will now send transaction data to online accounting software systems like Xero.
+Some business owners have built their own spreadsheets for their bookkeeping which are also fine to use.
+However, most banks will now send transaction data to online accounting software systems like Xero which can really speed up the process.
 Our next business guide, “How to do a Bank Reconciliation” takes you through the process in 8 easy to follow steps.